senile-serpent/datasciencecoursera/HelloWorld.md

 ----

-The following ordered list of colours are ordered:
+The following list of colours are ordered:

 1. Black
 4. Brown